amit-from-webkul/web/help_online/README.rst

 ======================

-Even if the generated  urls to the documentation contains an anchor (website/hel-xx#view_type), it's no more possible to insert/edit anchors elemetns into the website since this functionnality is not supported by the new html editor in Odoo 9.0 (summernote).
+Even if the generated  urls to the documentation contains an anchor (website/hel-xx#view_type), it's no more possible to insert/edit anchors elements into the website since this functionnality is not supported by the new html editor in Odoo 9.0 (summernote).